-The methods provided by the ${\tt MemoryHandler}$ create and configure the behavior of the memory handler.
+The methods provided by the MemoryHandler create and configure the behavior of the memory handler.

-Method Description voidpublish(LogRecord record) Stores the record in the internal buffer, if it is log- gable (see isLoggable).
-If the level of the log record is greater than or equal to the pushLevel, all buffered records, including the current one, are written to the target Handler. void close() Closes the handler and frees the associated resources.
+Method Description void publish(LogRecord record) Stores the record in the internal buffer, if it is loggable (see isLoggable).
+If the level of the log record is greater than or equal to the pushLevel, all buffered records, including the current one, are written to the target Handler. voidclose() Closes the handler and frees the associated resources.
 Also invokes close on the target handler. void flush() Causes a flush, which is different from a push.
 To actually write the log records to a destination other than memory, a push must be performed.
-Level getPushLevel() Returns the current push level. boolean isLoggable(LogRecord record) Compares the log level's versus the handler's log level, and then runs the record through the filter if one is defined.
-Whether the record will cause a push or not is ignored by this method. void push() Sends all records in the current buffer to the tar- get handler, and clears the buffer. void setPushLevel(Level newLevel) Sets a new push level.
+Level getPushLevel() Returns the current push level. boolean isLoggable (LogRecord record) Compares the log levels, and then runs the record through the filter if one is defined.
+Whether or not the record will cause a push is ignored by this method. void push() Sends all records in the current buffer to the target handler, and clears the buffer. void setPushLevel(Level newLevel) Sets a new push level.